-Before we get into growing your email list, it’s important to understand why you should care about email as a channel.
+Before we get into growing your email list, it’s essential to understand why you should care about email as a channel.

 Why is curating an engaged database of email addresses worth your effort?

-First and foremost, when a consumer gives you their email address, you’re getting explicit permission to enter their inbox – an inbox that 98.4% of consumers check at least once a day and 60% check more than 3 times a day.
+First and foremost, when a consumer gives you their email address, you get explicit permission to enter their inbox – an inbox that 98.4% of consumers check at least once a day and 60% check more than 3 times a day.

 And 94% of people get online just to check their email.

 This means it’s an insanely powerful way for you to get in front of your audience, build a relationship, and ultimately get sales for your business.

 But how do you find the right people?
 Email list growth should be organic and requires maintenance.